NamiLab/Thermite/README.md

 # Thermite

-**Disposable one-time use script loading service with memory-only storage and a RESTful API**
+**Disposable account-less one-time use script loading service with memory-only storage and a RESTful API for Roblox**

-## Run, build, test Thermite
+## Run, build and test Thermite

 First time clone?
 Use this command:
 ```bash